appstersio/krates-registrator/README.md

 Multiple Docker containers can register the same etcd node for a given Policy.
 This will behave deterministically when each container registers exactly the same value for that etcd node.

+#### §0 a single Docker container for a single Policy registers an etcd node with some value

+The policy will register the etcd node with that value.

+The etcd node will remain registered with that value so long as the policy keeps evaluating to that node.

+The etcd node will be re-registered with a new value if the policy evaluates to a different value for that node.

+The etcd node will be un-registered once the policy no longer evaluates to that node.

+The etcd node will be expired from etcd if the Policy crashes and is unable to restart.

 #### §1 multiple Docker containers for the same Policy register the same etcd node with the same value

-The policy will register the etcd node with that value
+The policy will register the etcd node with that value.

 The etcd node will remain registered with that value so long as any Docker container registers that node.

 The etcd node will be un-registered once no more Docker containers register that node.

 #### §2 multiple Docker containers for the same Policy register the same etcd node with a different value